techidaily/site-fox-access/source/_posts/in-2024-the-gopro-hero5-black-journey-elevating-your-visual-storytelling.md

 A portable power bank can be directly connected to your GoPro device while keeping your side charging door open.
 It can easily extend your video shooting hours from one hour to 8 hours.
 You simple need to open the side charging door and next pull as well as bend at the same time.
 It will easily come right off; you need not to apply extra force to do this task.
 While attaching your side charging door ensure that the mechanism is completely extended.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/yDuvbv0QOYI?si=byottcEM_Rrvi4EL&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Have Fun with the New Features

 #### 1.Voice Command